-How cloud IT can help you prepare for GDPR
+How cloud IT can help you keep compliant post-GDPR

 Don’t get caught with your pants down in an unnecessary data breach.
-Find out how cloud IT protects and secures your data, streamlining compliance for the new General Data Protection Regulations (GDPR) in May 2018.
+Find out how cloud IT protects and secures your data so you can maintain compliant with the General Data Protection Regulations (GDPR).

 Let’s start by looking at five key areas you can action today.
-And if you need a recap on what GDPR is, and the business and IT changes required, check out this blog GDPR countdown: 11 things you must do now.
+Need a recap on all the business and IT changes required for GDPR?
+Check out this blog: GDPR countdown: 11 things you must do now.

 Five things you can do today

 Identify what personal data you have and where it resides.